-Our prior report on the fiscal years ended June 30, 2002 and 2003, contained a total of five recommendations.
-Of those recommendations, two have been implemented, satisfied, or otherwise resolved.
-Three recommendations are being repeated in whole or a modified form.
-The status of the recommendations contained in the prior report is presented below.
+Our prior report on the fiscal years ended June 30, 2004, 2005, and 2006, contained a total of six recommendations.
+Each of those recommendations is being repeated in whole or in a modified form.
+The status of those recommendations contained in the prior report are presented below.